 A: We don’t have a street office as such.
-However, based in central London we work from each others’ homes when we need to – we’re friendly that way.
-We also work out of the Release office in Aldgate two days a week.
+However, based in Camden, London we work via a network of home offices when we need to – we’re friendly that way.
+We also work out of the Release office in Aldgate 2-3 days a week.

 Q: Who writes, runs and updates the site?

-A: Volunteers and we think of ourselves as informed gay men, certainly not experts.
+A: Volunteers, though we think of ourselves as informed gay men, certainly not experts.
 If we need help we go get it.
-Overall, GMHC operates its three projects with 56 hours/ week (approx).
+Overall, GMHC operates its three projects with 77 hours/ week (approx).